ahmed20455/100-Days-of-Code/readme.md

 On day 28, I built a Pomodoro Timer using the tkinter library! 🍅⏲️ It was a great way to practice creating interactive GUIs while implementing the Pomodoro technique for productivity.
 #### [Project-Pomodoro Timer](https://github.com/ahmed20455/100-Days-of-Code/tree/main/Day-28)
 ### Day-29
+Day 29 of #100DaysOfPython: Built a Password Manager GUI app using the tkinter library! 🔐💻 It was exciting to create a functional tool for securely storing and managing passwords.
+Learning and growing every day! 🚀
 ### Day-30